isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-baby-lizards-eat/index.md

 So what is the difference between an insectivore lizard and one that is a carnivore?
 The difference is in the preference.
 The insectivore is restricted to insects while the carnivore devours flesh such as frogs, rodents, and other lizards.
 Related:
 Red-Eyed Crocodile Skink Care
-## **�What Does An Omnivorous Baby Lizard Eat**
+## **What Does An Omnivorous Baby Lizard Eat**
 Well, these lizards get to enjoy the best of both worlds.
 They enjoy their vegetables, fruits, and protein.
 You should note that even though they can eat whatever they like, they also have a preference.
 Examples of such lizards are:
 - Bluetongue skinks
 - Green iguanas
 - Bearded dragons
 ## **What Fruits And Greens Should I Give A Hatchling**
-The first rule is to ensure that you will be offering variety.� There are different fruits and greens lizards can enjoy.
+The first rule is to ensure that you will be offering variety.
+There are different fruits and greens lizards can enjoy.
 Variety ensures that the lizard has an option and that they are catered for nutritionally.
 Greens like dark green lettuce are great as for fruits, grapes are a favorite.
 To ensure that none of the fruits and vegetables have been sprayed with any pesticides or chemical fertilizers.
 **Fruits for your baby lizard**